Mourners resort to watching Queen’s funeral on phones due to rail disruption

 That was up 16% on the same day a week earlier and was slightly above pre-coronavirus levels.

-Passengers in London are being urged to delay journeys home due to fears of overcrowding if too many people try to travel immediately after the funeral procession leaves Westminster.
+Passengers in London were urged to delay journeys home due to fears of overcrowding if too many people tried to travel immediately after the funeral procession leaves Westminster.

 Register for free to continue reading